neuropsychology/NeuroKit/studies/ecg_generating_12_leads/README.md

-# Generating Synthetic ECG Data
+# Generating 12-leads Synthetic ECG Data

 Each of our ECG data consists of 12 leads, with a duration of 10 seconds and a frequency of 250 Hz.
 Therefore, each sample is a data matrix of 12 by 2500.
 In our case, we worked on 2 sets of data, one was synthetic, one was real clinical data.
 Although we cannot share our real clinical data, the simulation code is accessible.

 ***Simulation Code***

-The simlation part includes two files: **'ecg_simulation.py'** and **'parameters. py'**.
+The simulation part includes two files: [`ecg_simulation.py`](https://github.com/neuropsychology/NeuroKit/studies/ecg_generating_12_leads/ecg_simulation_multichannel.py) and [`parameters.py`](https://github.com/neuropsychology/NeuroKit/studies/ecg_generating_12_leads/parameters.py).

 **Instruction**:

- - Install package **neurokit2**
+ - Install package **NeuroKit2**
  - Open **sample_code_for_simulation.ipynb** which is a short sample notebook to show the way to output synthetic data.
  - Function **simulation** is all you need.
     1. Input:\